crossterm-rs/crossterm/docs/Contributing.md

 - Because you can easily extend to multiple platforms by implementing the trait int the mod.rs.
 - You keep the functionalities for different platforms separated in different files.
 - Also, you have one API the user can call like in the `cursor.rs` above.
 This file should be avoided to change that much.
 All the other code could change a lot because it has no impact on the user side.

+# Import Order
+All imports are semantically ordered.
+The order is:

+- standard library
+- external crates
+- crate
+- super
+- self
+- mod